 In cases of collective redundancy (where 20 or more employees are simultaneously losing their jobs), the consultation should consist of the employer and an employee representative.
 The representative could be an elected employee representative or a trade union representative.
 Collective consultations must cover the reasons for the redundancies, ways to avoid or minimise the job losses, and how to limit the effects for the employees.

 If an employee unreasonably turns down their employer’s offer of a suitable alternative employment, they might lose their right to statutory redundancy pay.
 However, if the role offered was not actually suitable, the employee can make a claim at an employment tribunal.

 Time off to search for a new job

 If an employee has worked for their employer for two continuous years when their notice period comes to an end, they are permitted to take a reasonable amount of time off in order to seek alternative employment or arrange training that will help them find alternative employment.

 Redundancy solicitors in London – NA Law Solicitors

 As specialists in employment law, we can help you if you have been made redundant.
-If you have any questions about anything mentioned in this article or have specific queries about your employment matter, please do not hesitate to contact us for a free 15-minute telephone consultation.
+If you have any questions about anything mentioned in this article or have specific queries about your employment matter, please do not hesitate to contact us for a 15-minute telephone consultation.